makepath-alex/pyRTE-RRTMGP/README.md

 ### Installation with pip

-You also have the option to build and install the package with pip.
+You also have the option to build and install the package with pip and have at least `python3.9`.
 This should work with macOS and Linux systems but requires you to install the system dependencies manually.

 #### Mac OS